Victor-Osei/Indian_Startup_Ecosystem_LP1/README.md

 Data preparation is a critical step in the data science process, involving the transformation of raw data into a clean and usable format for analysis.

-To begin the data preparation process we imported the requisite libraries into our python notebook.
+We imported the requisite libraries into our python notebook to begin the data preparation process.

 Some of these libraries are: